4 famous intellectual property cases

 However, lawyers working on Mattel’s behalf managed to turn the case around, proving that an ex-Mattel designer who had subsequently worked on the design team for MGA had used designs that he had created while employed at Mattel.
 In fact, those doll designs were still the legal property of Mattel.
 MGA was ordered to pay damages to the tune of $100,000,000 and temporarily remove their dolls from shelves.

 It just goes to show, instigating an intellectual property claim can end up being an expensive miscalculation.

 Due to the fact that this case has not been resolved, and to avoid any future intellectual property disputes, we’ve decided not to include a photo of Naruto the macaque until he gives us his explicit permission to do so.
 However, he is very famous, and you can find his amazing selfie online easily enough.

 In 2011, nature photographer David Slater left his camera on the ground in a jungle in Indonesia.
 Naruto, a curious macaque monkey, then picked it up and took one of the most famous selfie photos of recent years.

 What was thought to be the unauthorised sharing of this selfie by millions of internet users was the subject of David Slater’s initial copyright infringement claim against those who had copied or downloaded the photo from his online posts.
 However, the court ruled that although Mr. Slater owned the camera, he was not the owner of the photo.

 This leads us to today.
 A copyright claim filed in 2015 on behalf of Naruto the macaque is currently seeking to claim copyright damages against Mr. Slater and others, and secure the intellectual property rights under Naruto’s name as the author of a work of art.
 The poignant argument in the case is whether it can be said that Naruto knew what he was doing.

 We know what we think – what about you?
-Get the skills to negotiate amazing cases like these right here.
+Get the skills to negotiate amazing cases like these with our online LLM degree.